 The first theme is what I call “In the City”.
 These paintings express my feelings about growing up in the “concrete jungle”.
-Although, I’ve always considered myself a city girl at heart, but I have had great reservations about being stacked on top of other people and never having a yard or a pet to grow up with (except for my grandma’s dog, Star – a German shepherd that I raised from a puppy).
-I was ashamed of where I was “in the city” and yearned from a child to get out.
+Although, I’ve always considered myself a city girl at heart, I’ve had great reservations about being stacked on top of other people and never having a yard or a pet to grow up with (except for my grandma’s dog, Star – a German shepherd that I raised from a puppy).
+I was ashamed of living “in the city” and always yearned to get out.
 Even when I was in my twenties and the only real job prospects were “in the city”, I hated that I had to succumb to an even bigger city.
 This caused feelings of despair, depression, fear and great fight in my spirit.

 “Escape from the City” is the second theme which explains paintings that center around wide open spaces and some of my favorites things on this Earth – nature, sky, and land.
-I’ve come to realize that these paintings represent my escape from city living and are closer to where I am now – mentally and emotionally and even physically as my hubbie and I moved to North Carolina a few years after the tragedy of 911.
+I’ve come to realize that these paintings represent my escape from city living and are closer to where I am now – mentally and emotionally and even physically as hubbie and I moved to North Carolina.

 The third theme that I’ve noticed from this series is the feeling of being “Connected”.
 One way of being connected as expressed in the paintings is through love.
 From parental love, romantic love to spiritual love, I grew up seeing and experiencing this kind of connectedness.
 For instance, I grew up in a two-parent household with a mom and dad who were really connected to one another.
 They seemed to create a cocoon around their bond and didn’t really let anyone else in there.
 I have been around this sort of connectedness all of my life.
 It has always sheltered, comforted me and grounded me.